 Does Smugglers Run have FastPass?

+Yes, it does.
 In the beginning, Disney decided that it was a better idea to not have it available for at least the first phase of Galaxy’s Edge being open.

 Not having FastPass immediately available follows the same pattern Disney has used in many major E-Ticket attractions in the last few years, making the initial opening of the rides stand-by only.